rushabhvg/rushabhvg.github.io/articles/end_report.md

 I am incredibly grateful to Mr. Lup Yuen Lee for his continuous support, patience, and invaluable guidance throughout the GSoC.
 His expertise as an experienced developer and as a lecturer were very helful in shaping my understanding and skills in embedded systems as a novice student developer.

-A special thank you to the Apache Software Foundation for providing me with this amazing opportunity to participate in GSoC.
+A special thank you to the Apache Software Foundation.
 The resources and community at the Apache Software Foundation were essential in helping me achieve my goals and grow as a developer.

-I am also grateful to PINE64 for sponsoring me with two Ox64 Single Board Computers featuring the Bouffalo Lab BL808 RISC-V SoC, along with the setup tools.
-These resources were essential for testing my code and applications on physical hardware for the first half of the GSoC and sometimes in the second half.
+I am also grateful to PINE64 for sponsoring me with two Ox64 Single Board Computer BL808 RISC-V SoC, along with the setup tools.
+These resources were essential for testing my code and applications on physical hardware.

 I extend my thanks to the NuttX Community: Alan Carvalho de Assis, Tomasz Cedro, Xiang Xiao, and Alin Jerpelea, my fellow GSoC-mate Saurav Pal, and others for their assistance and encouragement during challenging phases of the project.
-Their feedback and advice significantly contributed to the success of the project.

 I would also like to thank my parents, other family members and friends for their support throughout this journey.